-Elementary students will remain with identified cohorts throughout the day, including during specials, recess, interventions and lunch.
+Elementary students will remain with identified cohorts throughout the day while inside the building, including during specials, and lunch.
+Grade-level cohorting will be maintained while outdoors.
 A cohort is a group of people banded together and treated as a group, and in this case refers to individual classrooms.
 A cohort may also be a group of students learning together for specially designed instruction or intervention instruction.